Robert Schuman: World War II

 In 1940, because of his expertise on Germany, Schuman was called to become a member of Paul Reynaud's wartime government to be in charge of the refugees.
 He kept that position during the first Pétain government.
-On 10 July, he voted to give full power to Marshal Philippe Pétain, who supported the armistice with Germany, but refused to continue to be in the government.
-On 14 September, he was arrested for acts of resistance and protest against Nazi methods.
+On 10 July, he voted to give full power to Marshal Philippe Pétain, who supported the armistice with Germany but refused to continue to be in the government.
+On 14 September, he was arrested in Metz for acts of resistance and protest against Nazi methods.
 He was interrogated by the Gestapo but the intervention of a German lawyer stopped him from being sent to Dachau concentration camp.
+Schuman was placed then under house arrest in Neustadt but was able to escape to the unoccupied zone of France in August 1942.
+Between 1942 and 1944 he also stayed several times at various monasteries such as the En-Calcat Abbey whose liturgical hours he followed.